CumulusNetworks/docs/content/cumulus-netq-46/More-Documents/NetQ-CLI-Reference-Manual/config.md

 ## netq config add agent wjh

 Configures the NetQ Agent to collect and send What Just Happened events from  NVIDIA Spectrum&trade; switches.
-Refer to the {{<link title="WJH Event Messages Reference" text="WJH events reference">}} for a list of supported WJH events and to {{<link title="Configure and Monitor What Just Happened" text="WJH configuration">}} for configuration information.
+Refer to the {{<link title="WJH Events Reference" text="WJH events reference">}} for a list of supported WJH events and to {{<link title="Configure and Monitor What Just Happened" text="WJH configuration">}} for configuration information.

 ### Syntax